 Amicus

-Students on the BVS are able to take one of three pathways.
-One of these pathways involve a BVS LLM.
-Students who undertake the LLM can apply to undertake a one-year placement with Amicus.
+Students who undertake the full-time BVS LLM route can apply to undertake a one-year placement with Amicus.
 Working on death penalty cases under the supervision of aa experienced lawyer.

 Amicus is a small charity that helps provide representation for those facing the death penalty in the United States.
 Amicus believe the death penalty is disproportionately imposed on the most vulnerable in society, violating their right to due process and equal justice before the law.